gardener/gardener/docs/development/secrets_management.md

 External components that want to reuse the `SecretsManager` should consider the following aspects:

 - On initialization of a `SecretsManager`, pass an `identity` specific to the component, controller and purpose.
-For example, gardenlet's shoot controller uses `gardenlet` as the `SecretsManager`'s identity, the `Worker` controller in `provider-foo` should use `provider-foo-worker` and the `ControlPlane` controller should use `provider-foo-controlplane-exposure` for `ControlPlane` objects of purpose `exposure`.
+For example, gardenlet's shoot controller uses `gardenlet` as the `SecretsManager`'s identity, the `Worker` controller in `provider-foo` should use `provider-foo-worker`, and the `ControlPlane` controller should use `provider-foo-controlplane-exposure` for `ControlPlane` objects of purpose `exposure`.
   The given identity is added as a value for the `manager-identity` label on managed `Secret`s.
   This label is used by the `Cleanup` function to select only those `Secret`s that are actually managed by the particular `SecretManager` instance.
 This is done to prevent removing still needed `Secret`s that are managed by other instances.
 - Generate dedicated CAs for signing certificates instead of depending on CAs managed by gardenlet.
 - Names of `Secret`s managed by external `SecretsManager` instances must not conflict with `Secret` names from other instances (e.g. gardenlet).
 - For CAs that should be rotated in lock-step with the Shoot CAs managed by gardenlet, components need to pass information about the last rotation initiation time and the current rotation phase to the `SecretsManager` upon initialization.
   The relevant information can be retrieved from the `Cluster` resource under `.spec.shoot.status.credentials.rotation.certificateAuthorities`.
-- Independent of the specific identity, secrets marked with the `Persist` option are automatically saved in the `ShootState` resource by gardenlet and are also restored by gardenlet on Control Plane Migration to the new Seed.
+- Independent of the specific identity, secrets marked with the `Persist` option are automatically saved in the `ShootState` resource by the gardenlet and are also restored by the gardenlet on Control Plane Migration to the new Seed.

 ## Migrating Existing Secrets To SecretsManager

-If you already have existing secrets which were not created with `SecretsManager` then you can (optionally) migrate them by labeling them with `secrets-manager-use-data-for=<config-name>`.
+If you already have existing secrets which were not created with `SecretsManager`, then you can (optionally) migrate them by labeling them with `secrets-manager-use-data-for=<config-name>`.
 For example, if your `SecretsManager` generates a `CertificateConfigSecret` with name `foo` like this

 ```go